Vision Health

 Unfortunately, many serious eye conditions don’t have obvious symptoms.
 Some eye diseases only show symptoms when the condition is severe and difficult to treat.
 Untreated problems can lead to permanent vision loss or vision disorders.

 Therefore, regular eye exams are important for all ages.
-The Ontario Association of Optometrists (OAO) recommends:
+The Ontario Association of Optometrists (OAO) recommends a first eye exam at 6 months of age, another before starting kindergarten, and another annually until 19 years of age.

 Vision health and children